Seeing Through The Illusion: Part Two

 You can look at that.

-So there's another meditation practice that you can do,
+So there's another meditation practice that you can do.

-Which is mindful self-inquiry.
+Which is mindful self-enquiry.

-Turn those questions to who I am and who is aware.
+Turn those questions to who I am.

-I've just spoken about.
+So who am I I've just spoken about,

 But who is aware then?

-Because then this is another thing that we can look at.
+Because then this is another.

 It's the wrong question to be asking ourselves.